Hong Kong cuts taxes to shore up economy amid protests

 HONG KONG — Hong Kong’s government announced tax cuts and higher social spending Thursday to reverse a deepening economic slump aggravated by anti-government protests and the U.S.-Chinese tariff war.

-The territory’s financial secretary, Paul Chan, cut this year’s official growth forecast to zero to 1%, which could be the worst performance since 2009 during the global financial crisis.
+The territory’s financial secretary, Paul Chan, cut this year’s official growth forecast to 0 to 1%, which could be the worst performance since 2009 during the global financial crisis.
+The previous forecast was 2% to 3%.

 Hurt by the plunge in U.S.-Chinese trade, growth already was declining before anti-government protests erupted this year over a proposed extradition law and other grievances.